-In order to manage the risk in the operation of mining tailings storage facilities ("TSF"), the Company invests in technologies and practices that safely facilitate the handling and storage of mine tailings, in particular the operation of press filters and belt filters in Mexico, and automated pump-back and monitoring systems in Nevada at the Company's Jerritt Canyon mine.
+In order to manage the risk in the operation of mining tailings storage facilities ("TSF"), the Company invests in the best available technologies and best practices that safely facilitate the handling and storage of mine tailings, in particular the operation of press filters and belt filters in Mexico, and automated pump-back and monitoring systems in Nevada at the Company's Jerritt Canyon mine.
 Tailing filter presses are also installed at two of the Company's suspended operations at the Del Toro and San Martin mines.
-All of the Company's operating tailing storage facilities in Mexico are "dry stack" tailing storage facilities and monitored continuously and audited annually to meet all federal and state safety guidelines.
-The Jerritt Canyon mine TSF is a wet deposition facility, and the Company completed a lined, 12 ft. lift to insure additional storage for another 2+ years of operation in 2021.
-A life-of-mine tailing deposition optimization study was completed in 2022 by Patterson & Cooke which outlines the need to continue converting the water settling pond into a third TSF to provide capacity for two additional years of production plus evaluates the establishment of TSF4 which combines the footprint of TSF2 and TSF3 into a larger single facility and multi-year life.
+All of the Company's operating tailing storage facilities in Mexico are Filtered Tailings Storage Facilities, except at the Los Gatos Silver Mine, where a "wet" TSF is operated.
+All TSFs are monitored continuously by an internal geotechnical team that specializes in mine waste, and are audited annually by third party consultants to meet local and international safety guidelines.
+In addition, at the TSF for the Los Gatos Silver Mine, a real-time monitoring platform was established which provides easy online access for key data review.
+The Jerritt Canyon mine TSF is a wet deposition optimization study was completed in 2022 by Patterson & Cooke for Jerritt Canyon, and the study outlines the need to finalize the conversion of the water storage reservoir into a third TSF (TSF 3) to provide additional capacity for one and a half additional years of production.

 Prior to removal of its workforce at the San Martin mine in 2021, the Company increased the rock supporting abutment to TSF2 to further increase this TSF's factor of safety to international standards and is 98% complete with this project.
 Due to the safety concerns and subsequent removal of the Company's workforce, to date this project has not been fully completed.
 The Company has also been unable to conduct ongoing care and maintenance activities on the San Martin TSF since 2021.
 As a result, the Company has limited information as to the current state of repair at the mine, including the TSF and is unable to confirm the continued compliance of the TSF with federal and state safety guidelines.
-The Company's inability to conduct care and maintenance and to complete the rock supporting abutment project may increase the risk of overflow or failure of the TSF.
-An overflow or failure of this TSF could result in significant environmental contamination in the local area and could result in the Company incurring material financial liabilities for clean-up and/or penalties.
+The Company's inability to conduct care and maintenance and to complete the rock supporting abutment project may increase the risk of overflow or failure of this TSF could result in significant environmental contamination in the local area and could result in the Company incurring material financial liabilities for clean-up and/or penalties.
 In such a situation, the Company may be unable to conduct adequate clean-up activities in the event that the security conditions at the San Martin mine are not remedied by the Mexican government.